atcollab/at/docs/p/howto/Collective.rst

 The dynamics of the simulation are very sensitive to the VoltGain and PhaseGain parameters.
 Too strong gains can drive oscillations, too weak gains may appear stable but the setpoint criteria are not fulfilled.
 Be sure to understand the effect of these parameters on your dynamical system!

+Several example files can be found in **at/pyat/examples/CollectiveEffects** that can get any user started quickly.